 Entering the bottom of the ninth inning, the Senators are down 3-1 and after two quick outs find themselves in dire straits.
 But two straight singles by pinch hitter Stephen King and centerfielder Eury Perez gets the fans on their feet and brings the potential winning run to the plate.
 However, Jose Lozada hits a ground ball to the shortstop who takes the easy out at second base and the R-Phils prevail.

 While the 5,887 fans happily ooh and aah over another spectacular fireworks display, our night kicks into high gear.
-Morrow sends out a tweet alerting his followers of the final score and Shay e-mails the box score into his editor.
+Morrow sends out a tweet alerting his followers of the final score and Shay e-mails the box score into his editor, who used to have some of the best editorial assistant jobs NYC had to offer at the time.
 We collectively move our laptops and personal belongings back into the media work room before descending the steps to the lower level and our first stop at the Senators’ clubhouse.

 Manager Matt LeCroy waves us in to his office while his post-game dinner sits untouched on his desk.
 This is easily one of my favorite points of the night as I could discuss the intricacies and nuances of baseball decisions with LeCroy, Menhart, and hitting coach Eric Fox into the wee hours.
 It also helps that LeCroy is an easygoing, welcoming mountain of a man who genuinely cares about his players.
 Regardless of the game’s outcome, he’ll answer any question you throw his way and explain the many gut feelings that affect his decisions.